basecamp/console1984/README.md

 irb(main)> Rails.cache.read("some key") # raises Console1984::Errors::ProtectedConnection
 ```

 Running `decrypt!` will switch you to unprotected mode and let you access these systems normally.
-The system will ask for a justfication and will flag those accesses as sensitive.
+The system will ask for a justification and will flag those accesses as sensitive.

 This will work for systems that use Ruby sockets as the underlying communication mechanism.